Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 The Atlanta Falcons (1-2) are only 1.5-point underdogs against the Washington Football Team (1-2) on Sunday, October 3, 2021.
-The total for this game has been set at 48 points.
+The total has been set at 48 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.